Browned Butter Apple Bread – the perfect quick bread for Fall!

 The result was delicious and someone couldn’t keep her apple thief-y little fingers off of it.

 Note the piece of bread in her hand.
-Now you know that the picture at the top of this post was a wee bit challenging.
+Now you know that the picture at the top of this post was a wee bit challenging to capture.

 Browned Butter Apple Bread